 Once you have purchased a keyboard of any kind, you probably want to learn how to play the keyboard, and maybe as quickly as possible.
 However, there are some basics that you may want to get into.
 I will try to teach you some of these basics by giving you a few useful tips, and who knows, maybe you have learned to play your first melody when you’re done.

 I would like to take everything from the beginning so that you learn how to properly play the keyboard.
-I’m going to show you how to sit and how your arms, hands and fingers should be placed while playing.
-You will learn to use right and left hand, and experience the feeling when you’re playing your first song with both hands.
+I’m going to show you how to sit and how your arms, hands, and fingers should be placed while playing.
+You will learn to use the right and left hand, and experience the feeling when you’re playing your first song with both hands.

 Sitting At Your Keyboard

 When playing a keyboard, it’s important to think about how you are sitting.

 - Set up your keyboard on its stand or a table of medium height.
 Sit facing the center of the instrument and adjust your seat so that your arms are level with the keyboard, or sloping down slightly towards it.

 - Support your hands from the wrists.
 Imagine that you are holding a rather fragile ball and curve your fingers lightly around it.

 - With the tips of your fingers, cover any five adjacent white notes in each hand.